 Rule 30: Classes of Service

 - (1) There is no differentiation of classes of service.
-All seats are one class. - (2) Subject to terms and conditions, travellers may be eligible for a Select Seat.
-See Harbour Air website (harbourair.com) for more information including information on seating configurations by aircraft type. - (3) Subject to terms and conditions, travellers may be eligible for Priority Boarding.
+All seats are one class. - (2) Subject to terms and conditions, travellers may be eligible for Priority Boarding.
 See Harbour Air website (harbourair.com) for detailed information.

 Rule 40: Reservations